avast/retdec/README.md

     * [bc](https://www.gnu.org/software/bc/)
     * [Graphviz](http://www.graphviz.org/)

 3. Now, you are all set to run the decompiler.
-To decompile a binary file named `test.exe`, go into `$RETDEC_INSTALL_DIR/bin` and run:
+To decompile a binary file named `test.exe`, run

     ```sh
-    ./decompile.sh test.exe
+    $RETDEC_INSTALL_DIR/bin/decompile.sh test.exe
     ```

-   For more information, run `./decompile.sh --help`.
+   For more information, run `decompile.sh` with `--help`.

 ### macOS